Transgenders, one of the subjects that we discussed today in the EIB network.

 You're supposed to be addressing your graduating class.

-Uh well, that happens to be true.
+Well, that happens to be true.

-It isn't about the valedictorian, but it's it's about the entire class, and it's supposed to be motivational and inspirational and so forth.
+It isn't about the valedictorian, but it's about the entire class, and it's supposed to be motivational and inspirational and so forth.

-But that you know, that's old-fashioned thinking.
+But that, you know, that's old-fashioned thinking.

-This is uh, you know, these these people are members of oppressed minority groups, uh, Alex, and as members of oppressed minority groups, they are free to do and say and act however they want because they have been so held back.
+And as members of oppressed minority groups, they are free to do and say and act however they want because they have been so held back.

-They have been so stomped on, they have been so discriminated against that when they finally get the chance to speak out, they damn well should.
+They have been so discriminated against that when they finally get the chance to speak out, they damn well should.

 That's the attitude.

-And that's that's something we we study this at Hillsdale that one of the fundamental things of the Declaration of Independence, you have life, liberty, pursuit of happiness, and the foundation of liberty is the freedom to think, the freedom of your mind, and that's what they want to oppress.
+And that's something we study this at Hillsdale: that one of the fundamental things of the Declaration of Independence, you have life, liberty, pursuit of happiness.

-No, that's exactly right.
+That's exactly right.

 You're going to a great school.